Q: What do the Undergraduate Fellows do?

-A: There are eight.
+A: Eight.
 Fellows hold their position throughout an entire academic year – both fall and spring semester.

 Q: Who is in charge of the EI Undergraduate Fellows program?

-A: The Undergraduate Fellows are coordinated through the efforts of Eisenhower Institute staff and the guidance of Dr. Shirley Anne Warshaw, the Harold G. Evan’s Chair of Eisenhower Leadership Studies.
+A: The Undergraduate Fellows are mentored by Prof. Brendan Cushing-Daniels, the Harold G. Evans Chair of Eisenhower Leadership Studies, and supported by the Eisenhower Institute staff.
 The Fellows are also expected to take a leadership role in planning their activities.